Measuring deviations from spherical symmetry: Introduction

 Based on these results, we develop several statistical applications.
 In Section \ref{sec32} we derive an asymptotic confidence interval for the deviation of the distribution from sphericity.
 Moreover, we also construct tests for the hypothesis that the deviation from sphericity exceeds a given threshold.
 For example, if ${\cal M}^2$ denotes the measure of deviation we derive a consistent and asymptotic level $\alpha$-test for the hypotheses $H_0^{\rm eq}: {\cal M}^2 > \Delta $ versus $H_1^{\rm eq}: {\cal M}^2 \leq \Delta $, which allows to decide for {\it approximate sphericity} at a controlled type $I$ error.
-These procedures require the estimation of a complicated asymptotic variance, which we address by a jackknife procedure.
+These procedures require the estimation of a complicated asymptotic variance, which we address by a Jackknife procedure.
 Moreover, as an alternative, we also develop in Section \ref{sec4} pivotal inference for the measure ${\cal M}^2$, which does not require any estimation of asymptotic variances.
-Our approach is based on the self-normalization principle \citep[see] []{shao2015}, which cannot be used directly in the present context, but has to be adapted to the specific statistical problems under consideration.
-In particular, we have to prove the weak convergence of a sequential estimator of ${\cal M}^2$ to obtain a pivotal statistic which can be used for the construction of confidence intervals and for testing the hypotheses of a relevant deviation from sphericity.
+Our approach is based on the self-normalization principle \citep[see] []{shao2015}, which cannot be used directly in the present context.
+In particular, we have to derive the weak convergence of a process of non-parametric U-statistics with random elements on the sphere, and adapt it to obtain a pivotal statistic for the estimator of ${\cal M}^2$.
 Finally, we demonstrate the applicability of our approach through a small simulation study and a real data example.